 - Care for the future: What is the nature of the platform for a future in which history, beliefs, religion, and cultures matter, providing a clear basis from which to develop a long-term vision?

-The first phase of the project covering 2018 will capture the relevant work that the Academy has already produced, identifying gaps in existing knowledge across the five themes; with a view to undertaking further analysis and developing a programme of events, workshops, briefings and research in phase two.
+The first phase of the programme will capture the relevant work that the Academy has already produced, identifying gaps in existing knowledge across the five themes; with a view to undertaking further analysis and developing a programme of events, workshops, briefings and research in phase two.

 Professor Dominic Abrams, Vice-President, (Social Sciences) (Chair)